Southcentral Kansas

 District’s Mentoring Program:

-We provide a mentoring program through a Wichita State program.
+We provide a mentoring program through a Wichita State program and have trained mentors.

 District’s recruitment video: